Hormesis: Physical exercise

 Physical exercise intensity may exhibit a hormetic curve.
-Individuals with low levels of physical activity are at risk for some diseases; however, individuals engaged in moderate, regular exercise may experience less disease risk.
+Individuals with low levels of physical activity are at risk for some diseases, and individuals engaged in moderate, regular exercise experience less disease risk.
+However, excessive exercise and overtraining increases the risk of disease and jeopardizes health.

 Mitohormesis

 The possible effect of small amounts of oxidative stress is under laboratory research.
-Mitochondria are sometimes described as "cellular power plants" because they generate most of the cell's supply of adenosine triphosphate (ATP), a source of chemical energy.
+Mitochondria are sometimes described as "the powerhouse of the cell" because they generate most of the cell's supply of adenosine triphosphate (ATP), a source of chemical energy.
 Reactive oxygen species (ROS) have been discarded as unwanted byproducts of oxidative phosphorylation in mitochondria by the proponents of the free-radical theory of aging promoted by Denham Harman.
 The free-radical theory states that compounds inactivating ROS would lead to a reduction of oxidative stress and thereby produce an increase in lifespan, although this theory holds only in basic research.
 However, in over 19 clinical trials, "nutritional and genetic interventions to boost antioxidants have generally failed to increase life span."

 Whether this concept applies to humans remains to be shown, although a 2007 epidemiological study supports the possibility of mitohormesis, indicating that supplementation with beta-carotene, vitamin A or vitamin E may increase disease prevalence in humans.
-More recent studies have reported that rapamycin exhibits hormesis, where low doses can enhance cellular longevity by partially inhibiting mTOR, unlike higher doses that are toxic due to complete inhibition.
-This partial inhibition of mTOR (by the hormetic effect of low-dose rapamycin) modulates mTOR–mitochondria cross-talk, thereby demonstrating mitohormesis; and consequently reducing oxidative damage, metabolic dysregulation, and mitochondrial dysfunction, thus slowing cellular aging.

 Alcohol

 Alcohol is believed to be hormetic in preventing heart disease and stroke, although the benefits of light drinking may have been exaggerated.
 The gut microbiome of a typical healthy individual naturally ferments small amounts of ethanol, and in rare cases dysbiosis leads to auto-brewery syndrome, therefore whether benefits of alcohol are derived from the behavior of consuming alcoholic drinks or as a homeostasis factor in normal physiology via metabolites from commensal microbiota remains unclear.

-In 2012, researchers at UCLA found that tiny amounts (1 mM, or 0.005%) of ethanol doubled the lifespan of Caenorhabditis elegans, a roundworm frequently used in biological studies, that were starved of other nutrients.
-Higher doses of 0.4% provided no longevity benefit.
-However, worms exposed to 0.005% did not develop normally (their development was arrested).
-The authors argue that the worms were using ethanol as an alternative energy source in the absence of other nutrition, or had initiated a stress response.
-They did not test the effect of ethanol on worms fed a normal diet.